hifishch/sophosxg-templates/README.md

 # Sophos XG Templates
 This Repo contains multiple (edited) XML exports of Service Groups from Sophos XG Appliances.
-These Exports can be used to rapid deploy service groups in Sophos XG enviroments.
+These Exports can be used to rapid deploy services and service groups in Sophos XG enviroments.
 ## Types
 This Repo contains multiple types of configurations recognizable by the first two letters of the folders.
 ### SV - Service Objects